 - Do not rush the integration process.
 The process of merging HIV planning groups should not be hastily done and will require a substantial commitment of time from those in leadership positions who will be facilitating the merger.
 To help ease the transitions throughout the process, planning groups should establish a joint workgroup to collaboratively plan for the merger and a ‘transition team’ to oversee the merger once it begins.
 Individuals in charge of coordinating these pre-merger meetings should ensure equal representation of stakeholders from existing groups and structure the meetings so that everyone involved is allowed to meaningfully participate.
-If feasible, planning groups may seek and engage a third party (e.g., external consultant) to facilitate this process.
+If possible, planning groups should seek and engage a third party (e.g., consultant) to facilitate this process, as needed.

 Cultivate trust and collaboration between groups.
 The success of an integrated planning group is dependent upon the ability of its members to establish a shared vision and collaborate productively to achieve its goals.
 To establish trust between groups, it’s important that all individuals involved in the merging process fully understand the rationale and goals of integrating planning groups and feel empowered to be an active participant in the process.
 Active participation among members will help eliminate any misconceptions or preconceived notions planning groups might have of one another, or the purpose of a merged planning group.